IacopoC/of-course-i-still-love-you/README.md

 # Of Course I Still Love You

-A messages web application to write texts to the world
+A web application to write private texts messages.

 ## Built With